celalcakiroglu/tsc/_build/html/_sources/DigitalFilters.txt

 Discrete Time Signals
 ===============================
-Examples of signal sources that might be filtererd:
+Examples of signal sources that might be filtered:

-*aircraft altitude, concentration of a species in a liquid, level of liquid in a tank, flux of a liquid into a tank, pressure, electric current, various vibration measurements, audio signals, vehicle velocity, air humidity*
+*aircraft altitude, concentration of a species in a liquid, level of liquid in a tank, flux of a liquid into a tank, pressure, electric current, various vibration measurements, audio signals, pixels of an image, vehicle velocity, air humidity*

-Discrete - time :math:`(DT)` signals can be obtained by sampling continuous time signals or they can be discrete in nature. :math:`(DT)` signals are denoted like :math:`x(n)` where :math:`n` is the sample index. :math:`n` usually starts from :math:`0` and increases with unit steps :math:`(\Delta n =1)`.
+Discrete - time :math:`(DT)` signals can be obtained by sampling continuous time signals or they can be discrete in nature. :math:`DT` signals are denoted like :math:`x(n)` where :math:`n` is the sample index. :math:`n` usually starts from :math:`0` and increases with unit steps :math:`(\Delta n =1)`.
 If this is not the case, the following transformation can be applied:

 Let :math:`n(k)` be the sequence of time instants such that for any :math:`k \in \mathbb{N}`, :math:`n(k)=n(0)+k\Delta n`, where :math:`n(0) \neq 0` and :math:`\Delta n \neq 1`.
 We can define a time sequence :math:`{n(k)}'` which satisfies the requirements of zero initial time and unit time step as follows: Let :math:`{n(k)}'=an(k) + b`, :math:`k \in \mathbb{N}` and impose the initial conditions :math:`{n(0)}'=0`, :math:`{n(1)}'=1`.
 Then we obtain the following two equations: